taufikmy27/taufikmy27.github.io/_posts/2023-06-28-beasiswa-s1-dunia.md

 tags: [undergraduate scholarship]
 ---

-Here is the blog post translated into Markdown format:

----

 **Disclaimer: I wrote it long time ago in 2017, it's gonna be a bit cringe but I just wanna transfer it here**